 - The employment contract must not be in conflict with any existing collective bargaining agreements.

-- The summary of results must include a list of all application forms received in response to the advertised position and list reasons for refusal of employment.
+The summary of results must include a list of all application forms received in response to the advertised position and list reasons for refusal of employment.
+The Employer must also provide an explanation describing why the chosen candidate is best suitable for the position.